logrusorgru/aurora/README.md

 ### Windows

-The Aurora provides ANSI colors only, so there is no support or workarounds for Windows.
+The Aurora provides ANSI colors only, so there is no support for Windows.
+That said, there are workarounds available.
-Check out these comments to learn why:
+Check out these comments to learn more:

 - [Using go-colrable](https://github.com/logrusorgru/aurora/issues/2#issuecomment-299014211).
 - [Using registry for Windows 10](https://github.com/logrusorgru/aurora/issues/10#issue-476361247).